trizvi94/trizvi94/README.md

 # 💫 Hi I'm Taha !!:
-<br>    Data Scientist sharing my journey and insights in the tech field.<br>    Gained experience at Infosys, Accenture, and Teradata, applying data science and generative AI to solve real-world problems.<br>    Master’s in Data Science from the University of Southampton, UK.<br>    Focused on data science and AI projects, using Python, SQL, and Power BI to drive data-driven decisions.<br>    Always learning and exploring new technologies to grow and contribute to impactful work.<br><br> ## 🔧  Core Skills<br><br>    Data Analysis: Extract insights from complex datasets across various industries to identify key trends and patterns.<br>    Machine Learning: Develop and deploy machine learning models using Python and key libraries such as Scikit-Learn and TensorFlow.<br>    Data Visualization: Design and present compelling data visualizations using tools like Tableau and Power BI to communicate insights effectively.<br>    SQL & Database Management: Efficiently query, manage, and manipulate data within diverse database systems using SQL.<br><br> ## 🌍 What I’m Up To<br><br>Currently working on data science and generative AI projects, and always open to new opportunities to grow professionally and contribute to impactful work.<br> ##⚾ Fun Fact<br>Outside of work, I’m always learning something new—whether it’s reading about the latest trends in AI, experimenting with new tech tools, or picking up new skills on platforms like Coursera or Udemy.
+<br>Data Scientist sharing my journey and insights in the tech field.<br>
+Gained experience at Infosys, Accenture, and Teradata, applying data science and generative AI to solve real-world problems.<br>
+Master’s in Data Science from the University of Southampton, UK.<br>
+Focused on data science and AI projects, using Python, SQL, and Power BI to drive data-driven decisions.<br>
+Always learning and exploring new technologies to grow and contribute to impactful work.<br><br>

+<strong>🔧 Core Skills</strong><br><br>
+Data Analysis: Extract insights from complex datasets across various industries to identify key trends and patterns.<br>
+Machine Learning: Develop and deploy machine learning models using Python and key libraries such as Scikit-Learn and TensorFlow.<br>
+Data Visualization: Design and present compelling data visualizations using tools like Tableau and Power BI to communicate insights effectively.<br>
+SQL & Database Management: Efficiently query, manage, and manipulate data within diverse database systems using SQL.<br><br>

+<strong>🌍 What I’m Up To</strong><br><br>
+Currently working on data science and generative AI projects, and always open to new opportunities to grow professionally and contribute to impactful work.<br>

+<strong>⚾ Fun Fact</strong><br>
+Outside of work, I’m always learning something new—whether it’s reading about the latest trends in AI, experimenting with new tech tools, or picking up new skills on platforms like Coursera or Udemy.
 Or, you’ll probably find me following a cricket match, as I’m a big fan of the game and enjoy the strategy behind it.

 ## 🌐 Socials: